-We are committed to supporting and enhancing the communities in which we operate.
+We are committed to having a positive impact on the environment and the communities in which we operate.

-We continue to work to align our business practices with leading frameworks for responsible operations and are an active participant in industry forums and other organizations.
-Our parent corporation, Brookfield Corporation, is a signatory to the United Nations-supported Principles for Responsible Investment ("PRI"), which is part of our ongoing commitment to responsible investment and sustainability best practices.
+Through our engagement with sustainability frameworks and organizations, we continue to evolve our sustainability reporting and protocols to align with leading practices.
+Our parent corporation, Brookfield Corporation, is a signatory to the United Nations-supported Principles for Responsible Investment ("PRI"), which reinforces our longstanding commitment to responsible investment and sustainability best practices.

-We are committed to conducting business in an ethical and responsible manner, including by carrying out our activities in a manner that respects and supports the protection of human rights, including but not limited to:
+We are committed to conducting our business in an ethical and responsible manner, including by carrying out our activities in a manner that respects fundamental human rights and supports the protection of human rights within our business, including but not limited to:

-- 1. operating with leading health and safety practices to support the goal of zero serious safety incidents; - 2. striving to ensure that the interests, safety and well-being of the communities in which we operate are integrated into our business decisions; - 3. the elimination of discrimination in employment;
+- 1. operating with leading health and safety practices to support the goal of zero serious safety incidents; - 2. striving to ensure that the interests, safety and well-being of the communities in which we operate are integrated into our business decisions; - expecting our vendors to respect human rights and maintain processes aimed at identifying and preventing adverse human rights impacts that could arise from their or their suppliers' operations; and - 4. acting in ways aimed at:

-- 4. the prohibition of child and forced labour; and - 5. the eradication of harassment and physical or mental abuse in the workplace.
+- a. the elimination of discrimination in employment; - b. the prohibition of child and forced labour; and - c. the eradication of harassment and physical or mental abuse in the workplace.

-We recognize that the risks of forced labour and child labour are complex and evolving, and we continue to work to address these in our business.
-Our approach and processes are periodically reviewed and, where appropriate, updated as necessary to reflect changes in circumstances and practice.
+Our commitment to conducting business in an ethical and responsible manner is not only the right thing to do, but also fundamental to creating long-term value and mitigating significant reputational risk.
+We are cognizant that the risks of forced labour and child labour are complex and evolving, and we will continue to work on addressing these risks in our business.
+Our approach and processes are reviewed at least periodically and, where appropriate, updated as necessary to reflect changes in circumstances and practice.

-Summary of Key Activities in 2023
+Summary of Key Activities in 2024